Background image

 Blog

-Property fraud is on the rise – but you can take steps towards protecting yourself, and your home, today.
+Property fraud is on the rise, but you can take steps to protect yourself and your unregistered property now.

-Increasingly sophisticated criminals are finding ways to steal homes, particularly those that are unregistered, with owners having no knowledge or indication that it has happened, until it’s too late.
+Sophisticated criminals are increasingly finding ways to steal homes.
+Unregistered property is particularly at risk, with owners having no knowledge or indication that it has happened until it’s too late.

-Paper-based ‘deeds’, usually dating back to when your property was first built, are often unclear, subject to damage, accidental loss and theft.
-If you bought your house prior to 1990, it’s likely that these are your only proof of ownership – if that’s the case, it’s time to think about getting your house registered with the Land Registry.
+Paper-based ‘title deeds’, usually dating back to when your property was first built, are often unclear, subject to damage, accidental loss and theft.
+If you bought your house prior to 1990, it’s likely that these are your only proof of ownership.
+If that’s the case, it’s time to think about getting your house registered with the Land Registry.

-The process of registration enables information about your property to be entered onto the Land Registry’s digital database; the paper deeds then become redundant and there is therefore no chance of accidental loss or destruction.
+Registering your property adds information about your ownership of your property to the Land Registry’s digital database; the paper deeds then become redundant, which removes a significant area of risk with an unregistered property as there is no chance of accidental loss or destruction when the property details are registered with Land Registry.

 An attractive target for fraudsters and scam artists,